Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 engine, so strategy logic can be iterated independently from the simulation layer.

 The engine is written in Python and designed around one idea: **signal generation and execution logic should be completely independent**.
-The operator bring a strategy that produces a `Signal` column and the engine handles everything else: entries, exits, position sizing, breakeven, atr trailing stops, session filtering, and later trade analytics and hypothesis testing.
+The operator bring a strategy that produces a `Signal` column in the same DataFrame that will be used by the engine to handle everything else: entries, exits, position sizing, breakeven, atr trailing stops, session filtering, and later trade analytics and hypothesis testing.

 ---